Hilbert space embeddings of independence tests and interaction measures of several variables: Introduction

+The term $(-1)^{n}$ is convenient for the development of the subject.
+This approach is based on the theory of Distance Multivariance, see \cite{Boettcher2018, Boettcher2019, Chakraborty2019}, where it is studied the Kronecker product of $n$ CND radial kernels.
+As the radial case, in some scenarios this property is equivalent at being a test for whether or not $\Sigma[P]=0$, but also for $\Lambda[P]=0$, see Corollary \ref{productnkernels} on the case $k=n$.

-On the same paper, the gap between Lancaster/Streitberg interactions and the standard independence test is filled, precisely, for $2< k< n$ we defined the intermediate vector spaces $\mathcal{M}_{k}$ (see Subsection \ref{Terminology}), which lies between $\mathcal{M}_{2}$ and $\mathcal{M}_{n}$, and based on them we define a generalization of the Lancaster interaction with an index $k$, where when $k=2$ we have the standard independence test and when $k=n$ we have the standard Lancaster interaction.
-A similar problem like Equation \ref{objective} and Equation \ref{objective2} can be analyzed, and on also surprisingly result, on these intermediate cases being an test for when the generalized Lancaster interaction is zero is equivalent at working on the vector space $\mathcal{M}_{k}$.
+In \cite{Guella2025}, a gap is noted between Lancaster/Streitberg interactions and the standard independence test.
+It is filled with an index $k$, where $2\leq k\leq n$, by defining a vector spaces $\mathcal{M}_{k}$ (see Subsection \ref{Terminology}), which lie between $\mathcal{M}_{2}$ and $\mathcal{M}_{n}$, and by defining a generalization of the Lancaster interaction with an index $k$, where when $k=2$ we have the standard independence test and when $k=n$ we have the standard Lancaster interaction.
+A problem similar to Equations \ref{objective} and \ref{objective2} can be analyzed for these intermediate cases; surprisingly, testing whether the generalized Lancaster interaction is zero is equivalent to operating within the vector space $\mathcal{M}_{k}$.